-So many films have explored Movies About Losing Virginity.
-Here are 18 of our favorites.
+Multiple films have explored Movies About Losing Virginity.
+Here are 18 of the best ones.

 From Peter Bogdanovich, starring Timothy Bottoms, Jeff Bridges, Cybill Shepherd, Ben Johnson